ChadVanHalen/SOCAnalystLab/README.md

 The response is that it will generate a report named LSASS access <br/>
 <img src="https://i.postimg.cc/SRMPvrcz/4-Adding-D-R-rules.png" height="80%" width="80%" alt="SOC Analyst Lab"/> <br/>
  <br/>
 Under the creation of the rule, I can test that rule against the original event.
-The EDR will let us know that the event would be caught by the rules I laid out with the green text at the bottom.<br/>If the rules had no effect, they would appear red
+The EDR will let me know that the event would be caught by the rules I laid out with the green text at the bottom.<br/>If the rules had no effect, they would appear red
  <br/>
 <img src="https://i.postimg.cc/KvtV70Z6/5-Testing-rules-against-event.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
   <br />